12rambau/pygadm/docs/source/usage.rst

 .. warning::

-    The names of countries are all unique but not the smaller administrative layer.
+    The names of countries are all unique but not the smaller administrative layers.
 If you request a small area using name, make sure it's the one you are looking for before running your workflow.
-If it's not the case, use the :code:`get_names` method to get the admin assosciated names.
+If it's not the case, use the :code:`get_names` method to get the administrative code assosciated to the requested names, they are all unique.

-content of an admin layer
+Content of an admin layer
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-using the :code:`content_level` option, one can require smaller administrative layer than the one setup in the name.
+Using the :code:`content_level` option, one can require smaller administrative layer than the one setup in the name.
 For example when you request France, by setting up the :code:`content_level` option to 2, the geodataframe will include all the department geometries.

 .. jupyter-execute::